-The state of Missouri has a new rule, starting with the 2020-2021 school year, that school districts may use alternative methods of instruction, or AMI, instead of a snow day, when inclement weather or road conditions make it unsafe for students to get to school.
-Because students will learn from home on up to five (5) AMI distance learning days, those days will not be added to the end of the school year.
-These are school days for both students and teachers.
-Teachers will utilize Seesaw to communicate the AMI day schedule.
+In the 2020-2021 school year, the state of Missouri announced that school districts may use alternative methods of instruction (AMI) in lieu of a snow day if inclement weather or road conditions make it unsafe for students to get to school.
+AMI days are required attendance days for both staff and students.
+On AMI days, teachers utilize Seesaw or Google Classroom to communicate the AMI day schedule.
 Student attendance on AMI days is based on student participation and work completion.

-In the event that we use all five of the allowable AMI remote learning days, the sixth day would be a snow day and student would not participate in remote learning.
+Missouri schools are permitted up to five (5) AMI distance learning days, therefore AMI days are not added to the end of the In the event AFIA uses all five of the allowable AMI remote learning days, the sixth day would be a snow day and student would not participate in remote learning.
 Additionally, this day may be added to the end of the school year if snow days are not built into the calendar.
-On the sixth day and beyond, all students and teachers would not participate in learning.
+On the sixth day and beyond, all students and teachers would not participate in remote learning.

-Determinations regarding AMI Days or school cancelation will be made prior to 6:00 AM.
+Determinations regarding AMI Days or school cancellation will be made prior to 6:00 AM.
 This information is shared through local news outlets and our text/email/call blast system.
-You can also check our school Facebook page and twitter account.
+You can also check our school Facebook page and Instagram account.
 Please make sure you always have updated contact information on file.
 Contact Phoebe DeVorce-Bassue at 816.444.1720 or phoebe.devorce@afiakc.org to update your contact information.